hashblock/solana-cli-program-template/tests/README.md

 # Integration testing

-This directory contains integration tests of the sample program (`solana-cli-program-template/program`).
+This directory contains integration tests of the Solana RPC interface to the sample program (`solana-cli-program-template/program`).
+To just test the programs transactions, refer to [transaction testing](../program/tests/README.MD)

-The idea is to offer modularized integration test scanarios found in `tests/`.

 ## Layout
 * Keys: The program and a couple of account keys, generated with `solana-keygen`.
 They are located in `keys/`.